-An Administrator creates Substrate Catalog entries that describe all the substrates available for use with the press.
-Administrators can access setup options for Substrate Catalog to customize it for specific print shop scenarios.
+An Administrator creates substrate catalog entries that describe all the substrates available for use with the press.
+Administrators can access setup options for substrate catalog to customize it for specific print shop scenarios.

-If a job restored from an archive contains a Substrate Catalog entry that is not in the database, Substrate Catalog automatically creates a new entry with the archive attributes.
+If a job restored from an archive contains a substrate catalog entry that is not in the database, Substrate Catalog automatically creates a new entry with the attributes of the archived job.

-- 1 Log into the desired Fiery server as Administrator.
-Enter the Administrator password if one has been set. - 2 Do one of the following: - Click the Substrate Catalog icon in the Job Center toolbar.
+1 Log in to the desired Fiery server.

+- 2 Do one of the following: - Click the Substrate Catalog icon in the Job Center toolbar.
 If the Substrate Catalog icon is not displayed, do the following: - In the Job Center toolbar, right-click the toolbar, and either click Standard Set or click Customize and add Substrate Catalog to the Selected Tools list.